Unitarian Universalism: Number of members

+United States

 As of 2020, the UUA had 1,027 Unitarian Universalist member congregations in the United States and some congregations outside the US.
 In 2011, it had two congregations in the U.S. Virgin Islands, 19 in Canada, six in other countries, plus 28 multi-denominational member congregations: 17 in Massachusetts, four in Illinois, three in New Hampshire, two in Vermont, and one each in Maine and Washington, D.C.
 Seven of the ten U.S. states with the most congregations are also among the most populous states; the state with the most congregations and members is Massachusetts; Vermont is No. 1 relative to its total population.
 As of December 2023 there are 42 Unitarian Universalist congregations and emerging groups in Canada affiliated with the CUC.

 In 1956, Sam Wells wrote, "Unitarians and Universalists are considering merger which would have total U.S. membership of 160000 (500000 in the world)".
 In 1965 Conkin wrote, "In 1961, at the time of the merger, membership [in the United States] was 104,821 in 651 congregations, and the joint membership soared to its historically highest level in the mid-1960s (an estimated 259000) before falling sharply back in the 1970s ...".
 According to the 2008 Yearbook of American & Canadian Churches, the Unitarian Universalist Association of Congregations claimed 214,738 members in 2002.

 In the United States, the American Religious Identification Survey reported 629000 members describing themselves as Unitarian Universalist in 2001, an increase from 502000 reported in a similar survey in 1990.
 The highest concentrations are in New England and around Seattle, Washington.

 The U.S. Religious Landscape Survey, conducted in 2007 by the Pew Forum on Religion and Public Life and featuring a sample size of over 35000, puts the proportion of American adults identifying as Unitarian Universalist at 0.3%.

+Canada

 The 2001 Canadian census done by Statistics Canada put Canadian Unitarians at 17,480, and the September 2007 membership statistics from the CUC show they had at that time 5,150 official members.
 In 2015, the CUC reported 3,804 members.

+Australia and New Zealand

+As of 2026, the Australian New Zealand Unitarian Universalist Association has 9 member congregations across Australia and New Zealand.
+In the 2021 Australian census, 830 Australians reported being affiliated with Unitarian Univeralism.